Mesothelioma Pain Management

 Non-opioids such as acetaminophen, aspirin, and ibuprofen are commonly used for the management of mild to moderate pain.
 Most of these drugs are available over the counter, but it is important to speak to a physician before using any of these medications, particularly if you are undergoing chemotherapy.

 For moderate to severe pain, doctors may prescribe opioids, also known as narcotics, such as morphine, oxycodone, fentanyl, and codeine.
-Opioids may be used in conjunction with nonopioids to treat severe pain.
+Opioids may be used in conjunction with non-opioids to treat severe pain.
 It is important to speak with your health care provider before taking any of these medications.
-Acquaint yourself with the possible risks and benefits associated with these and all drugs before beginning the mesothelioma treatment.
+Acquaint yourself with the possible risks and benefits associated with these and all drugs before beginning treatment.

-In some cases of mesothelioma cancer, a patient may experience breakthrough pain, which can occur with chronic pain.
-The pain can be quickly alleviated by rapid-onset opioids such as immediate-release oral morphine.
+In some cases of mesothelioma, pain may suddenly occur in addition to chronic pain.
+This breakthrough pain can be quickly alleviated by rapid-onset opioids such as immediate-release oral morphine.
 This is often used with long-acting opioids for persistent pain.
+The use of these drugs should be carefully monitored while managing cancer pain.

 Side Effects of Medication for Mesothelioma Pain

-Mesothelioma cancer pain medications can be administered in a number of ways including oral ingestion, a transdermal (skin) patch, or through an injection.
-It is important to know that most medications have adverse side effects such as nausea, vomiting, dizziness, and fatigue.
-In some cases, more serious side effects, such as cardiovascular complications, may develop.
+Mesothelioma and lung cancer pain management medications can be administered in a number of ways, including oral ingestion, a transdermal (skin) patch, or through an injection.
+It is important to know that most medications have adverse side-effects such as nausea, vomiting, dizziness, and fatigue.
+In some cases, more serious side-effects, such as cardiovascular complications, may develop.
 Call you doctor immediately if you experience any serious symptoms.

 Mesothelioma Pain Therapy